tillgrallert/slides/Dixit2/OpenAraPE-Slides-2016-03-16.md

 Email: <grallert@orient-institut.org>

+# 1. Introduction/ the problem
-# 1.1 Importance of mundane texts / periodicals
+## 1.1 Importance of mundane texts / periodicals

 - They are at the core of various discourses
     + Modernity / -ism at the end of empire